paljsingh/community-discussion/HOWTO.md

       - elasticsearch

     also,
-    - installs python dependencies for the backend services
+    - install python dependencies for the backend services
-    - installis node / vue.js dependencies for the frontend service.
+    - install node / vue.js dependencies for the frontend service.
-    - sets up data, config and log directories for the applications.
+    - set up data, config and log directories for the applications.
+    - download additional jars for spark/kafka and spark/elasticsearch integration.

 ---